malstrom72/PikaScript/tools/PikaCmd/DownloadAndInstallReadMe.txt

 curl -fsL https://github.com/malstrom72/PikaScript/releases/latest/download/install.sh | sh

+The installer only downloads the `PikaCmd` source distribution from the latest release so the bootstrap is quick and lightweight.

 On Ubuntu you may have to first install curl, g++ and 32-bit libraries:

 	sudo apt-get install curl g++ g++-multilib